belgaard/Leantest/Introduction.md

 The effect of this is that for a traditional unit test, it is not clear of what kind the data is, there is often many mocks and there is a separate mocking strategy per test.
 I don't like any of that.

-We have a single concept for the equivalent of a test database in Lean Testing - we call it _existing state_ (or *existing context*).
+We have a single concept for the equivalent of a test database in Lean Testing - we call it _initial context_.
 We simply insist that each test must declare what data it needs in order to succeed.
 For this we have a _test context_ to which we declare the data needed per test.
 Something like the following,

-<<Example of existing state>>
+<<Example of initial context>>

 In the above example, we have declared that our test must succeed if the only test data available is one specific instance of MyData.
 By the magic of dependency injection and a builder pattern (which will be described below), the data will be available to our test target.